 Build it big enough, and I’m willing to bet that you’ll have a few neighbors joining in.

 The weekday morning routine doesn’t offer time for much more than a quick shower.
-But a money free weekend is the perfect time to take a long, luxurious bath.
-Fill the tub with hot water and bubble bath, surrounded with candles and burning potpourri, play some quiet music, then relax and enjoy yourself.
+But a money-free weekend is the perfect time to take a long, luxurious bath.
+Fill the tub with hot water and a bubble bath, surrounded with candles and burning potpourri, play some quiet music, then relax and enjoy yourself.

 50. Spend Extended Time With Your Pet(s)